frolovilya/PhonoPhoenixBlog/_posts/2025-05-17-noisy-krks.markdown

 <div class="blogPostImageTitle">Degraded capacitance</div>
 </div>

 This +/- 19V voltage directly drives the TDA2052 amplifier and all changes in the voltage level also seen and heard on the amplifier output.
-After fixing the caps the cracking noise was fixed, but still there were random quiet cracks on the tweeter.
+After fixing the caps, the hiss noise problem was solved, but still there were random quiet cracks on the tweeter.

-All PCB were covered with a black substance to reduce vibrations impact I believe, but with the time it become stiff and started to conduct electricity.
-You can find lots of similar problem reports.
+All PCB were covered with a black substance to reduce vibrations impact, I believe, but with the time it become stiff and started to conduct electricity.
+You can find lots of similar problem reports and videos on YouTube.
 I decided to follow the advices and remove this black dirt completely.

 <div class="blogPostImage">
 <img src="/assets/posts/noisy-krks/dirt-connectivity-1.jpeg" />
 <div class="blogPostImageTitle">There's a small connectivity between two random points through this dirt, still can impact the noise</div>
 </div>

-After cleaning the dirt, one capacitor and one resistor were completely rusted and must be replaced.
+After cleaning the dirt, one capacitor and one resistor were completely rusted and were replaced.
 So this dirt not only conductive, but also resulted to a rust problem all over the PCB.

 <div class="blogPostImage">
 <img src="/assets/posts/noisy-krks/dirty-pcb-1.jpeg" />